[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Physical is less demanding for gem slots and has a slightly more flexible passive tree, but the damage with cold is higher.
 I started off the guide with the idea of showing various different damage types but it was getting too wordy, and the gearing for varied setups is different enough to make it awkward to cover all of them.

-I've played both versions and in my opinion, Cold conversion is the strongest way to do Animate Weapon.
+I've played both versions and in my opinion, Cold conversion is the strongest way to start off with Animate Weapon.
+Physical benefits more from a high budget and top-tier cluster jewels.

 "Which spectres does the build use?"